FreeRADIUS InkBridge

-The default server configuration should be tested via the following command:
+The default server configuration can be tested with this command:

 radiusd -XC